 Bethesda Softworks fifth annual E3 press conference will take place on Sunday June 9, with the star of the show set to be its horror-sci-fi shooter, Doom Eternal.

-Taking place in Los Angeles and kicking off at 5.30pm PDT, Bethesda will be streaming the extravaganza on Twitch, YouTube, Twitter, Mixer, and Facebook Live, giving those not physically in attendance “an in-depth look at Doom Eternal."
+Taking place in Los Angeles and kicking off at 5.30pm PDT, Bethesda will be streaming the extravaganza on Twitch (opens in new tab), YouTube (opens in new tab), Twitter (opens in new tab), Mixer (opens in new tab), and Facebook Live (opens in new tab), giving those not physically in attendance “an in-depth look at Doom Eternal."

 Doom Eternal is the next entry in the veteran first-person shooter series, following 2016's superb Doom.
 Headed to PS4, Xbox One and PC, we're also going to get to look at a Nintendo Switch version of the game, after developer id Software found great success scaling 2016's Doom to the portable console with the help of developer Panic Button.